 “I’m an equal opportunity shooter, not a killer.
 They love me.
 Even your white friends get good ratings talking about me.
 They won’t thank me, but they should.
 Farrakhan loves me.
 White supremacists love me.
 Black supremacists love me.
 Population control people love me.
 Those rich people who put up the Georgia Stones, remember them?
 They love me for sure.
 They don’t want anyone to reproduce.
 Whitey loves me cuz they get to pander about white supremacy.”
 He paused, expecting no response.

 Silence made the point.
 “WBX doesn’t care if people agree with me.
 Have you seen a map of abortion locations?
 Of course, you haven’t.
 That’s because it looks the same as a black population map—that’s us, by the way.
-Thewhite folks will never show you those maps.
+Your white folks will never show you those maps.
 A map of the sale of lottery tickets looks the same.
 The rich don’t buy lottery tickets.
 Every fast cash lending business is owned by rich white people.
 You are a genius at complaining about oppression and social justice.
 You and WBX have never raised a finger against Cracker cheats.
 No one sees my scars—never.
 This is the success of the rich white morons you call college graduates.
 You’re one of ‘em.”

 Chantelle leaned across the table and whispered to avoid Jack’s recorder.
 “Listen, Grady, give us a break.
 You can talk a little whiter.”